temken/Darphene/README.md

 <details><summary>1.
 Dependencies</summary>
 <p>

-Before we can install *DarPhene*, we need to make sure that a few dependencies are taken care of.
+Before we can install *Darphene*, we need to make sure that a few dependencies are taken care of.

 - [arb]():
 - [boost](https://www.boost.org/): For numerical integration (used by *libphysica*).
-- [CMake](https://cmake.org/): *DarPhene* as well as the libraries *libphysica* and *obscura* are built with CMake.
+- [CMake](https://cmake.org/): *Darphene* as well as the libraries *libphysica* and *obscura* are built with CMake.
 - [eigen]():
-- [libconfig](https://github.com/hyperrealm/libconfig): For the configuration files, *DarPhene* uses the *libconfig* library (required version at least 1.6).
+- [libconfig](https://github.com/hyperrealm/libconfig): For the configuration files, *Darphene* uses the *libconfig* library (required version at least 1.6).
 This will be installed by *libphysica*, if it is not already installed.
 - [libphysica](https://github.com/temken/libphysica): Automatically downloaded to */external/obscura/external/*, compiled, and linked by *CMake*.
 - [obscura](https://github.com/temken/obscura): Automatically downloaded to */external/*, compiled, and linked by *CMake*.